-Your final writing assignment will require you to pull together the topical assignments marked with an asterisk in the table below into a cohesive evaluation plan.
-Your evaluation plan will include a description of the program, including the stakeholders, the evaluation purpose and questions, the design and methods, a basic analysis plan, and a plan for interpreting, reporting, and using the results.
-I will provide you with detailed instructions for completing the "RUPAS Evaluation Plan" assignment in class on the date listed in the table below.
-You will also be able to access the instructions in the Assignments area in D2L.
-The instruction document will include the grading rubric.
+For your final writing assignment, you will draw on Assignment 3A - 3E to produce a complete evaluation plan for the RUPAS program.
+Your plan will include a description of the program, including the stakeholders, the evaluation purpose and questions, the design and methods, a basic analysis plan, and a plan for justifying conclusions, reporting, and fostering use of the results.
+I will provide you with detailed instructions in class on the date listed in the table at the beginning of this section.
+You will also be able to access the instructions and grading rubric in D2L.